Sour Cream and Herb Risotto

 - Add one-third (a little over 1 1/3 cups) of the broth to the rice in the skillet.
 Stir frequently until the rice has absorbed the liquid, making sure that the rice does not stick to the bottom of the pan.

 - Add another third of the liquid to the skillet, repeating step four.
 While keeping an eye on the rice, add the lemon juice, garlic, and salt to the yet unused portion of the chicken broth (it is best to do this right after you have poured the second portion of the broth into the skillet, since the rice will be less likely to scorch if you leave it for a minute).

 - Add the remainder of the chicken broth to the skillet.
 Also sprinkle the seasoning mixture into the pan, mixing the seasonings in well.

 - When rice is creamy and has absorbed the last of the liquid (in other words, the rice should not be runny), turn the heat down to low.
 Add the sour cream to the rice and stir until it is thoroughly combined.
 Serve immediately.
 Store any uneaten portion in the refrigerator.

-- This recipe is naturally gluten-free (as long as your chicken broth, sour cream, etc. doesn't have gluten in it!).
+- This recipe is naturally gluten-free (as long as your chicken broth, sour cream, etc. doesn't have any gluten in it).

-- Substitute vegan butter and sour cream to make this dairy-free.
+- You can substitute vegan butter and sour cream to make this dish dairy-free.